kaiiboraka/aseprite-scripts/README.md

 ## -- Installation --

 Open the Scripts folder via `File->Scripts->Open Scripts Folder`.
-Simply move the files into that folder to install.
+Simply move the files into that folder (or your own subfolder) to install.
 Once there, scripts can be run via `File->Scripts->SCRIPT NAME`.
 You may need to restart Aseprite first for the scripts to show up.

+It is also possible to assign scripts to custom keyboard shortcuts of your choosing.

 ## -- Scripts --